rankutah/blog/sites/rank-utah/content/pricing.md

 No. Setup is included in your monthly price.

 ### What does “ongoing updates and support” include?
 Requests typical of a small‑business website are included.
 Make requests via email, text, or phone.
 Send images via email or uploading to your Google Drive folder.
-Blog posts you provide are published as well.
+Articles you provide can be published as site pages as well.

 Included examples:
 - Update text, photos, hours, services, menus, pricing, or FAQs